Links on Android Authority may earn us a commission. Learn more.

 If you can’t find the email, there is one more option to fix it before it’s too late.
 You can request a login link to be sent to your phone number instead of the hacker’s email address.
 At the login screen, tap Get help signing in (on Android) or Forgot password? (on iOS).
 You can then enter your phone number to have a temporary login link sent.
 Follow the instructions from there to regain access.

-If this restores access to your account, you should immediately change your password and revoke access given to any third-party apps.
+If this restores access to your account, immediately change your password and revoke access given to any third-party apps.
 You may also find that you are now following some new accounts.
 Don’t worry about that until after your account has been secured.
-You’ll have plenty of time to unfollow them after you’ve secured your account.
+You’ll have plenty of time to unfollow them after securing your account.

 When all else fails, you can still report the hacked account to regain access.
 Do this by following the steps below, and again, don’t be afraid to be persistent.